ufidon/ca/mod2/pa.md

 - **F**: 0xF, No register field.
 - **V**: 8-byte immediate value.
 - **Dest**: Destination address for jump and call instructions.
+- ⚠️ D, V, and Dest are stored in `little-endian`.

 ---